-- Professional Parliamentary Agents (solicitors accredited by Parliament who specialise in promoting and opposing hybrid and private bills).
-These are also known as "Roll A" Agents and you will pay them a fee to act for you (see list in Appendix I below). - All other representatives, including solicitors or barristers that are not Roll A Agents.
+- Parliamentary Agents (lawyers accredited by Parliament who specialise in promoting and opposing hybrid and private bills).
+These are also known as "Roll A" Agents and you will pay them a fee to act for you (see list in Appendix I below). - All other representatives, including lawyers that are not Roll A Agents.